openownership/ua-edr-extractor/README.md

 * Publically available export of ukrainian registry of companies (can be obtained from here https://data.gov.ua/dataset/1c7f3815-3259-45e0-bdf1-64dca07ddc10).
 You'll need only one of 3-4 files from the archive, `*uo*.xml`
 * Clone this repo
 * Python3.4+
+* A python virtualenv (optional but recommended) `python3 -m venv venv`
-* Install all requirements using pip: `pip -r requirements.txt`
+* Install all requirements using pip: `source venv/bin/activate && pip install .`
 * MITIE models for ML part of the pipeline, which I'm not publishing here, because this margin is too narrow to contain it.
-* Make changes to sample.yaml script and then run it like this: `python evaluate.py sample.yaml --show_stats`
+* Make changes to sample.yaml script and then run it like this: `ua-edr-extractor sample.yaml --show_stats`
 * And wait
 * Huge CSV file will fall out